kafq/calculator/README.md

 yarn && yarn dev
 ```

-The script uses concurrently to run both client and server scripts.
+The script uses `concurrently` to run both client and server scripts.
 Client side will be available at `localhost:3000` and API endpoint is at `localhost:5000`

+## Challanges

+1. Making Heroku work correctly with Express backend as a proxy
+2. Finding an alternative to `eval()`